BudgetAirpods/InsanityRemastered/README.md

 - Hallucinations of any enemy.
 (Bracken, Thumper, etc.)
 - Fake Rooms
 - Replacing teammates models with enemy models.
-- Cross-Mod compatibility with mods such as Skinwalker to play recordings as hallucination sounds.
+- Integration with mods such as Skinwalker to play recordings as hallucination sounds.
 - The observer.
+## Suggestions and Bug Reports:
+*If you have any suggestions or encounter any bugs relating to the mod, please leave them at the Github page.